IshaanOhri/IshaanOhri/README.md

 </p>

 <code>
-  I am Ishaan Ohri, a 3rd year student persuing BTech CSE at VIT, Vellore.
+  I am Ishaan Ohri, a 3rd year undergraduate at VIT, Vellore, majoring in <strong>Computer Science</strong>.
 I am a full-stack <strong>Android</strong> app developer with proficiency in <strong>Node.js</strong>.
 I have a strong knowleadge of <strong>Data Structures</strong>.
+Being a quick learner I have always been passionate to learn more and have had the zeal for knowledge.
 </code>